 And finally; If you haven't seen the films, beware of spoilers!
 And the funny lines aren't meant to be nothing than funny.
 So I hope you won't find them offensive.
 If so, I apologize

-Before starting this entry, I wanted to make a note that last year happened to be my Fifth Anniversary of my blog.
+Before starting this entry, I wanted to make a note that 2020 happened to be the Fifth Anniversary of my blog.
 It's incredible how time has flown and after all these years, I've still kept publishing new entries.
 First of all, I want to thank all my readers.
 As hackneyed as this sounds, without you, I wouldn't have my blog going.
 You guys makes me motivated!
+And besides, this entry also happened to be remarkable on itself (I hope this doesn`t sound conceited).
+Since it also happens to be my 50th entry!

-I'm doing the Toy Story mold:
+I'm doing the Toy Story mold: freezing when humans are around :) |

-It’s easy to take Pinocchio for granted.
-Being one of the earliest in the Disney pantheon and being labeled for one of Disney’s most treasured classics, Pinocchio has not only managed to place it’s position into Disney’s history, but in movie history in general.
+earliest in the Disney pantheon and being labeled for one of Disney’s most treasured classics, Pinocchio has not only managed to place it’s

+position into Disney’s history, but in movie history in general.
 Having received much praise and landing on various lists over best movies.
 Premiering on February 23th 1940 to good reviews (reviewer Otis Ferguson from The New Republic declared it as "cartoon perfection"), unfortunately it wasn’t a success on it’s first release (the World War 2 was the cause of that).
 Pinocchio actually caused huge loan for the studio, but it still gained a following afterwards.

-Yes, I'm so happy that we're
+Yes, I'm so happy that we're reaching land, that it made me oblivious :) |

-Can you hear me? :)
+Can you hear me? :) |

 A stage play adaptation of the story got Walt Disney intrigued with the novel.
 Yet the premise has been so ingrained in our culture that it's most famous scenes are instantly recognizable.
 Still it would be fair to say that Disney's version is essentially the most well known version.
 And sure, Disney's version is essentially a departure from it's radical